A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 - Distance: 5 miles (8 km) northwest, 20 minutes driving (directions)

-- Cost: entry Hobbitenango 50Q + food + activities
+- Cost: Entry to Hobbitenango 50Q for adults, 30Q for children + food + activities

 El Hato is a small community in the hills just north of Antigua.
-In this area, there are several touristic attractions and things to do on a fun day trip to this area, including:
+In this area, there are several tourist attractions and things to do on a fun day trip, including:

-- Hobbitenango — LOTR Theme Park with games, restaurant, hobbit holes, and troll hand
+- Hobbitenango — LOTR Theme Park with games, a restaurant, hobbit holes you can spend the night in, and the famous troll hand photo opp.

-- Earth Lodge — avocado farm, lodge, restaurant, and yoga studio
+- Earth Lodge — An avocado farm, lodge, restaurant, and yoga studio.

-- Altamira — camping, bar, and restaurant (famous for the wooden hand viewpoint)
+- Altamira — Camping, a bar, and restaurant (famous for the wooden hand viewpoint).

-Since El Hato is so close, it’s easily visitable on a day trip from Antigua.
+Since El Hato is so close, it’s easy to visit on a day trip from Antigua.
+You can take a shuttle bus or an Uber to get there.s so close, it’s easily visitable on a day trip from Antigua.
 To get there on your own, you can take a shuttle bus or an Uber.

 3. Jocotenango (La Azotea)